cathstyles/sembl/README.md

 ### First-time setup

-Install the required gems & prepare the database:
+Install the required gems & prepare the database by running this command from the root directory of the application in Terminal:

     $ bin/setup